 Created by former Clerk of the Course, John Orton, in 1943, the race acquires its name from the Roman name for York, Eboracum.
 Initially it began as the Great Ebor Handicap but later the “great” was dropped, not that this thrilling handicap isn’t great though.
 It holds the position as being the richest race of its kind on the continent with a prize fund that hit the £500,000 mark in 2018, doubling to £1 million in 2019 before returning to £500,000 in 2021.

 Any punters trading at a loss during the Ebor Festival are presented with a real opportunity to turn around their fortunes in this race.
 Although picking a winner is a tricky task, doing so regularly provides some generous returns.
-The average starting price of winners since the turn of the century is 20/1, making this a big occasion for the betters and bookies alike.
+The average starting price of winners since the turn of the century is just over 18/1, making this a big occasion for the betters and bookies alike.
 Even backing a horse that sneaks into the places can reap some decent rewards given the big odds readily available.
 Each year between 2017 and 2022, at least one horse at odds of 25/1 or greater secured a top 4 place.

 Focussing back on the winners, there’s been no shortage of real outsiders triumphing in the Ebor, recent examples are shown in the table below.